-Cajun Broadband has secured project financing with St. Landry Homestead Federal Savings Bank in the amount of Four Million Five Hundred Dollars (\$4,500,000.00) for the purpose of supplying matching provider funds for fiber internet service projects in Underserved and Unserved communities in South Louisiana through the GUMBO Grant program for the following parishes: Vermilion, St. Landry, St. Mary, Assumption, Evangeline, Iberia, St. Martin, and Jefferson Davis.
+Cajun Broadband has secured project financing with St. Landry Homestead Federal Savings Bank in the amount of Four Million Five Hundred Dollars (\$4,500,000.00) for the purpose of supplying matching provider funds for fiber internet service projects in underserved and unserved communities in Louisiana through the GUMBO Grant program.